-Painkillers like paracetamol or anti-inflammatory painkillers like ibuprofen (which also comes in a gel from your pharmacist) will help, and your doctor may recommend a short course of muscle relaxants if there's a lot of muscle spasm.
+Painkillers such as paracetamol or anti-inflammatory painkillers like ibuprofen - which also comes in a gel from your pharmacist - will help Your doctor may recommend a short course of muscle relaxants if there's a lot of muscle spasm.
 A heat pad or pack over aching muscles may also help.

-The medical term for this is 'torticollis', when the neck gets stuck with your head twisted to one side.
+A wry neck - torticollis - is when the neck gets stuck with your head twisted to one side.
 It may be due to strain of the muscles or ligaments of the neck, making the muscles go into spasm.
 Sleeping in a draught or an uncomfortable position may bring it on.
 It's often very painful in the muscles on one side but usually settles within a few days.
 In the meantime, painkillers will help.

 Avoiding neck pain - dos and don'ts

-You can't always avoid neck pain, but simple day-to-day precautions can reduce your risk of suffering.
+You cannot always avoid neck pain, but simple day-to-day precautions can reduce your risk of suffering.